IviweBooi/mergePDF/README.md

 ## 🙏 Acknowledgments

 - **PDF-lib**: The amazing JavaScript library that makes PDF processing possible
+- **EmailJS**: For providing seamless email integration
 - **Inter Tight Font**: Beautiful typography from Google Fonts
 - **Student Community**: For the inspiration and feedback
+- **Open Source Community**: For the tools and libraries that make this possible

 ## 📞 Contact